 Customer data is now a company’s most indispensable asset when it comes to their business growth strategy and the regulatory penalties and consequences for not protecting this data have grown significantly larger in recent times, the consequence of a critical data breach will potentially put a company out of business.

-Insurance has existed in one form or another for a millennium and because of the guarded nature of the business the industry has historically been somewhat slow to change their modus operandi, but the risks to businesses from cyber-attacks have forced the insurance industry to react by designing cyber related products.
+Insurance has existed in one form or another for a millennium and because of the guarded nature of the business the industry has historically been somewhat slow to change its modus operandi, but the risks to businesses from cyber-attacks have forced the insurance industry to react by designing cyber-related products.

 Cyber Security and Insurance are similar in that the only time you are glad you invested in either, is right after you have had an incident that may cost you considerably.